-In 1991, the Infrastructure Working Council (IWC) was formed by the Electric Power Research Institute (EPRI) to establish a consensus on several aspects of EV charging.
-Level 1, Level 2, and DCFC levels were defined by the IWC, along with the corresponding functionality requirements and safety systems.
-EPRI published a document in 1994 that describes the consensus items of the IWC.3
+In 1991, the Infrastructure Working Council (IWC) was formed by the Electric Power Research Institute (EPRI) to establish consensus on several aspects of EV charging.
+Level 1, Level 2, and DCFC charging levels were defined by the IWC, along with the corresponding functionality requirements and safety systems.
+EPRI published a document in 1994 that describes the consensus items of the IWC3.

-Note: For Levels 1 and 2, the conversion of the utility AC power to the DC power required for battery charging occurs in the vehicle's on-board charger.
-In Level 3 charging, or more correctly called DCFC, the conversion from AC to DC power typically occurs off-board so that DC power is delivered directly to the vehicle.4
+Note: For Level 1 and 2, the conversion of utility AC power to the DC power required for battery charging occurs in the vehicle's on-board charger.
+In the DCFC, the conversion from AC to DC power typically occurs off-board, so DC power is delivered directly to the vehicle.4

-Level 1 - 120 volt AC
+Level 1 - 120 VAC

-The Level 1 method uses a standard 120 volts AC (VAC) branch circuit, which is the lowest common voltage level found in both residential and commercial buildings.
-Typical voltage ratings can be from 110 - 120 volts AC.
+The Level 1 method uses a standard 120 VAC branch circuit, which is the lowest common voltage level found in both residential and commercial buildings.
+Typical voltage ratings can be from 110 - 120 VAC.
 Typical amp ratings for these receptacles are 15 or 20 amps.